CALCULATE YOUR SIP RETURNS

 What is Rights Entitlement?
 Know in Detail!

-The market regulator, SEBI, made the process of buying and selling Rights Entitlements (REs) more convenient and straightforward through electronic credit last year.
-For a Rights Issue, shareholders would otherwise have to submit paper application forms.
+The market regulator, SEBI, has streamlined the process of buying and selling Rights Entitlements (REs) through electronic credit.
+Previously, shareholders had to submit physical paper application forms.
+Now, the entire process is digital, making it significantly more efficient for shareholders.

 Let's explore what rights entitlement is in detail.